hacktor/signal-irc-telegram-gateway/README.md

 There are options to add gateways to a matrix room and/or a mattermost channel.

+## Preparations

-The first thing to do is to register a telegram bot with the **botfather**.
+The first thing to do is add bot accounts in the different channels or groups.

+You can register a telegram bot with the **botfather**.
 Then you can add the bot to the admins of the telegram channel you want to share with IRC.
 Note the telegram API token and find the telegram group chat\_id.

 Reference: [Telegram Bot API](https://core.telegram.org/bots/api "Bot API")

+Register a username/password with the IRC service of your choice.

+Download sigal-cli from [Asamk's Github page](https://github.com/AsamK/signal-cli/releases) and register a phone number, see [Wiki Quickstart](https://github.com/AsamK/signal-cli/wiki/Quickstart)

+You can register a matrix account at [element.io](https://app.element.io/).
+Refer to the [Matrix API docs](https://matrix.org/docs/guides/client-server-api) on how to obtain an access token.

+You can register a mattermost account at [mattermost.com](https://customers.mattermost.com/cloud/signup).
+Refer to the [Mattermost API](https://api.mattermost.com/#tag/authentication) for how to obtain a bearer token.

 ## Configuration